 +56% faster deployment, +34% increase in customer satisfaction.

-Customer satisfaction is what drives success in modern business, and you can use freeconference calls to increase customer satisfaction through direct two-way business communication and gathering customer feedback.
+Customer satisfaction is what drives success in modern business, and you can use free conference calls to increase customer satisfaction through direct two-way business communication and gathering customer feedback.
 Direct communication is everything now, but it wasn't always this way.
 To better understand why interactive client relationships are so important, let's take a quick look at how the Internet revolutionized customer relationships.

 In the 1950 post-war consumer boom, "customers were to be billed and not heard", and marketing was based on the four Ps: Product, Price, Place and Promotion.